heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

   - Drive to the target point at the set feed rate using a button.
   - Drive to a target point with the rotary wheel, then quickly return with the pushbutton and drive back to the last target point at the set feed rate --> Simple cycling with manual adjustment of another axis.
 - DRO set to 0 for
+\
+# planned
+- lathe :
+  - thread cutting
+  - Turn cone
+  - Run cycles
+- Milling:
+  - mill surface flat
+  - Milling pools
+\
+### Todo
+- The rotational speed of the wheels is not yet properly evaluated.
+As a result, the whole thing still runs a little rough.
+- Simultaneous driving of 2-axes over the wheels does not yet work in practice.
+- The entire software is still under construction, which is why there is no release yet.
+\
+\
+Here I have converted my lathe, a Quantum D240x400E.
+With the wheels you can also use the machine conventionally.
+In some cases, you can also drive certain cycles very easily.
+However, this has only been implemented in a rudimentary way so far.
 <img src="docs/images/lathe_1.jpg"></img>
 \
 \